 Complications of TVT and TOT

 Tension-free transvaginal tape (TVT) and transobturator tape (TOT) are polypropylene mesh “slings” placed in a midurethral position to treat stress incontinence.
 TVT incorporates a retropubic approach with the tape exiting the anterior abdominal wall along the superior border of the pubic symphysis.
 TOT is placed via the obturator foramina, exiting in the groin.
-Both are generally safe with success rates approaching 80%.
+Both are generally safe with success rates approaching 80% for either technique.
 There are several complications:

 - Bladder perforation is more common with TVT due to passage of needles through the retropubic space.
 Intra-operative cystoscopy is required for timely diagnosis.
 If perforation is identified, the needle should be removed and careful re-insertion may be attempted.
 Foley catheter drainage is often recommended for at least 24 hours and antibiotics may be indicated.